Subject Summary - The Fermi Paradox and the Tape Recorder of Life

 Intelligent life exists in the universe.

 This statement is self-evident, since we exist.
-You and I are confident of our own sapience and that of our fellow man, which begs the question of whether there are others out there who think like we do.
+You and I are confident of our own sapience and that of our fellow humans, which begs the question of whether there are others out there who also possess our seemingly unique intellect.

-But still, the question of Are we alone? cries out for an answer.
-Even if all we can do is speculate in lieu of evidence, we are not entirely helpless in our search for cosmic brethren.
+But still, the question cries out for an answer.
+Even if all we can do is speculate in lieu of evidence, we are not entirely helpless in our search for alien intelligence.
 We can still draw analogies from the life we know to trace out the rough image of the life we don’t, even as we continue to ply the dunes of Mars and oceans of Enceladus for signs of its existence.

 Contents